Circus Maximus Tour

 The Circus Maximus Tour (also known as the Utopia Tour Presents Circus Maximus) was the fourth concert tour by American rapper Travis Scott, in support of his fourth studio album, Utopia (2023).
 Teezo Touchdown served as the opening act for the entire first leg and Yung Lean served as the opening act for most of the third leg, while Don Toliver, Sheck Wes, Babyface Ray, Skilla Baby, Veeze, Pablo Chill-E, and Lomiiel served as opening acts at various other shows.
 The Circus Maximus Tour was Scott's first concert tour in almost five years, following the Astroworld – Wish You Were Here Tour from 2018 to 2019.
-The tour started on October 11, 2023, at the Spectrum Center in Charlotte, North Carolina, and concluded on November 19, 2025 in Mumbai, India.
-Earning a total revenue of almost $210 million across 85 shows, the Circus Maximus Tour is the highest grossing solo rap tour of all time and the second highest-grossing rap tour of all time after Drake's It's All a Blur Tour, grossing $320 million.
+The tour started on October 11, 2023, at the Spectrum Center in Charlotte, North Carolina, and concluded on November 19, 2025 in Mumbai, Maharashtra, India.
+Earning a total revenue of $265 million across 85 shows, the Circus Maximus Tour is the highest grossing solo rap tour of all time and the second highest-grossing rap tour of all time after Drake's It's All a Blur Tour, grossing $320 million.